turoger/Consilience-Drug-Repurposing/Notebooks/biokg/readme.md

 # Notes:
 The biokg files used in these case-based reasoning approaches are derived from the original biokg dataset.
-The training was NOT done on a miniturized dataset \(as done by [paper](https://academic.oup.com/bib/article/23/6/bbac481/6831005))
+The training was NOT done on a miniturized dataset \(as done by [paper](https://academic.oup.com/bib/article/23/6/bbac481/6831005)).
+It would not make much scientific sense to run case-based reasoning on a miniturized dataset because you lose much of the interpretable reasoning provided by triple relationship context.